Dry needling sessions may also include: cupping, IASTM, kinesio taping, or soft tissue massage.

-Please allow 90 minutes for your initial session and 60 minutes for follow-up sessions.
+Please allow 90 minutes for your initial assessment and treatment and 60 minutes for follow-up treatments.
 For more on what to expect, click here.

 Dry needling is a modern component of acupuncture that is used clinically to assist in pain relief.
 A sterile acupuncture needle is inserted into tight and often painful knots in muscles called trigger points, with the goal of helping relieve pain.
 Our Practitioners offer the two most popular styles of dry needling.

 Trigger points are knots that develop in tight bands of muscle.
 They can causes local or referred pain sensations and limit mobility and range of motion.
 Trigger points develop where there is a large trauma and/or a small or repetitive-use injury or trauma.
 These traumas can cause an excessive release of calcium in the muscle which in turn can cause the muscle to shorten.
 When the damage to the muscle goes untreated, the excessive shortening begins to cut off oxygen supply to the area, adversely affecting the muscle cell’s ability to produce ATP (biochemical energy).
 Without ATP the muscle cannot relax.
 Increased amounts of muscle activating neurotransmitter can also be released at this time resulting in the knotted, tight muscle fibers associated with trigger points.

 Treatment begins with identifying affected and injured muscles (via orthopedic assessment) recognizing muscle trigger point referral patterns and muscle palpation.
 The evidence supports trigger point dry needling as an effective form of therapy for pain associated with myofascial pain syndrome, due to trigger points.

 The premise of radiculopathy dry needling is that tender points and trigger points in the body are a result of spinal nerve dysfunction and many times are not a result of a problem at the local muscle or joint level.